 We believe that ideally each child should be admitted to the school of their parents' choice.
 However, the school buildings cannot accommodate an unlimited number of children and excessive class sizes are detrimental to the education of the children in the class.
-The Published Admissions Number for the Reception Year in this school is [insert PAN].
+The Published Admissions Number for Year 7 in this school is 110.
 The academy will not usually admit children into classes if their admission would cause the class size to increase above legal or practical limits, or the Published Admissions Number to be breached.